SR-Rabbit/SQL-Practice-Exercises/README.md

 # Disclaimer

-All exercises done here are for the sake of personal practice, self-documentation and personal use.
+All exercises done here are for personal practice, self-documentation and personal use.

 # Credits
 - HackerRank at https://www.hackerrank.com